folkarps/FAMDB/README.md

 Usage
 =====
-After python 3.5+, pip and git have been installed run
+After python 3.9+, pip and git have been installed run

-sudo pip install -e git+git://github.com/Raptoer/FAMDB.git@master#egg=FAMDB
+git clone https://github.com/folkarps/FAMDB.git -b master

 This will download FAMDB to the current directory.
 Then run

-pip install -r requirementsPosix.txt or pip install -r requirementsWindows.txt depending on your environment

-windows users will then have to install pycrypt manually using a command that I lost.
+pip3 install .

 FAMDB runs as a WSGI server.

 You have 2 options to run FAMDB
 1. Running using apache or nginx WSGI server.
-This is reccomended.
+This is recommended.

      For apache there are two directives that are necessary.